VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

     	Comma-separated list of database names to return from /query and /influx/query API.
 This can be needed for accepting data from Telegraf plugins such as https://github.com/fangli/fluent-plugin-influxdb
     	Supports an array of values separated by comma or specified via multiple flags.
   -influx.maxLineSize size
-    	The maximum size in bytes for a single Influx line during parsing Supports the following optional suffixes for size values: KB, MB, GB, KiB, MiB, GiB (default 262144) -influxListenAddr string
+    	The maximum size in bytes for a single InfluxDB line during parsing Supports the following optional suffixes for size values: KB, MB, GB, KiB, MiB, GiB (default 262144) -influxListenAddr string
-    	TCP and UDP address to listen for Influx line protocol data.
+    	TCP and UDP address to listen for InfluxDB line protocol data.
 Usually :8189 must be set.
 Doesn't work if empty.
 This flag isn't needed when ingesting data over HTTP - just send it to http://<vminsert>:8480/insert/<accountID>/influx/write
   -influxMeasurementFieldSeparator string
-    	Separator for '{measurement}{separator}{field_name}' metric name when inserted via Influx line protocol (default "_") -influxSkipMeasurement
+    	Separator for '{measurement}{separator}{field_name}' metric name when inserted via InfluxDB line protocol (default "_") -influxSkipMeasurement
     	Uses '{field_name}' as a metric name while ignoring '{measurement}' and '-influxMeasurementFieldSeparator' -influxSkipSingleField
-    	Uses '{measurement}' instead of '{measurement}{separator}{field_name}' for metic name if Influx line contains only a single field
+    	Uses '{measurement}' instead of '{measurement}{separator}{field_name}' for metic name if InfluxDB line contains only a single field
   -influxTrimTimestamp duration
-    	Trim timestamps for Influx line protocol data to this duration.
+    	Trim timestamps for InfluxDB line protocol data to this duration.
 Minimum practical duration is 1ms.
 Higher duration (i.e. 1s) may be used for reducing disk space usage for timestamp data (default 1ms)
   -insert.maxQueueDuration duration
     	The maximum duration for waiting in the queue for insert requests due to -maxConcurrentInserts (default 1m0s) -loggerDisableTimestamps